Acute renal failure is a sudden loss of kidney function over a few hours or days and is a medical emergency.

 Urinalysis will be able to provide additional information on the extent of kidney damage, urine-concentrating ability and if an infection is present in the urinary tract.

-Urine specific gravity: This test is to check to see how concentrated the urine is.
+Urine specific gravity to check to see how concentrated the urine is.

 Kidney ultrasound or x-ray.